Trucking Apprenticeship Opportunities

 Prospective Drivers and Technicians

 Driver apprenticeships are an opportunity to receive on the job training with career progression at no out-of-pocket cost.
 By becoming an apprentice, you can obtain paid, relevant industry experience while acquiring the skills and credentials that trucking companies value.
-Some apprenticeships require prior receipt of your Commercial Driver’s License (CDL), but others include that opportunity as part of the training.
+Some apprenticeships require prior receipt of your commercial driver’s license (CDL), but others include that opportunity as part of the training.

-The registered apprenticeship program, overseen by the US Department of Labor, is considered by many to be the gold star of workforce development programs, and ATA has been approved as a program sponsor for registered apprenticeships by US DOL.
+The registered apprenticeship program, overseen by the US Department of Labor, is considered by many to be the gold standard of workforce development programs, and ATA has been approved as a program sponsor for registered apprenticeships by US DOL.

 The following motor carriers have recently registered apprenticeship programs through the American Trucking Associations.
 Additional details will be forthcoming, but interested apprentices are encouraged to visit their web pages to learn more about the companies and contact information for their apprenticeship programs: